Download a free trial to find out which Altium software best suits your needs

 For better impedance control, use PCB design software you can trust.

-One thing is for sure, when you are routing a high speed PCB design you are going to be working with impedance controlled routing and differential pairs.
+One thing is for sure: When you are routing a high speed PCB design you are going to be working with impedance controlled routing and differential pairs.
 There have been trace routing tools available for a long time that help with differential pair routing, and designers have had access to impedance calculators to determine their trace widths.
-But to find a PCB routing system that calculates trace widths based on the board layer stackup, and then automatically inputs that into the design rules is a little more difficult.
+But to find a PCB routing system that calculates trace widths automatically factoring dielectric constants and the board layer stackup, and then automatically inputs that into the design rules, is a little more difficult.
 Then on top of that, finding a PCB design tool that will automatically calculate differential pair trace widths based on impedance calculations is almost unheard of.
-That’s when the engineering team at Altium said; “stand back, we’ve got you covered”.
+That’s when the engineering team at Altium Designer went to work to make sure you’re covered.

 The new enhanced layer stack manager in Altium Designer will do all of what you are looking for in high speed impedance controlled routing, including calculating your diff pair widths.
-By entering your board layer stack materials from a handy materials library, you can perform impedance calculations based on a number of routing profiles including stripline, microstrip, and differential pairs.
+By entering your board layer stack materials from a premade materials library already equipped with information like dielectric constants, you can perform impedance calculations based on a number of routing profiles including stripline, microstrip, and differential pairs.
 That information is then made available to the design rules to set up the precise routing trace widths that your board needs.
 You will be hard pressed to find a PCB layout tool set that can help you more than Altium Designer can.

 Differential pair routing used to be a painful process of manually routing each trace of the pair tediously side-by-side to accomplish the task.
-Fortunately differential pair routing tools have given designers the ability to easily route the pairs together obeying a set of design rules that governs trace widths, spacing, and how far the pairs can diverge from each other.
-Understanding why differential pairs need to be routed so precisely though is important to the entire high speed design process, and we’ve provided some information here to help.
+Fortunately differential pair routing tools have given designers the ability to easily route the pairs together while obeying a set of design rules that governs trace widths, spacing, and how far the transmission pairs can diverge from each other.
+Understanding why differential pairs need to be routed so precisely for proper signal transmission is important to the entire high speed design process, and Altium Designer has provided some information here to help.